- A large percentage of your energy — about 90% — is produced by your mitochondria.

 Powered for Health and Energy

 The real source of lagging energy and persistent health issues can run deep.
 Overcoming oxidative stress with mitochondrial support is the foundation of a healthy body.

 Once your biological batteries are charged, you’ll be ready to tackle the factors pilfering your power supply.

 Your body will be prepared to:

-- Remove toxins, heavy metals, parasites, and viruses
+- Remove toxins, heavy metals, parasites, and other pathogens

 - Rebuild your damaged tissues and immune system

 - Restore your body’s ability to recover from chronic health issues

 You’ll finally be able to get off the low energy merry-go-round.

 How would mitochondrial support change your life?